jonax1337/Calories-Training-Tracker/README.md

 ---

-*Built with React Native, Expo, and enterprise-grade web technologies for optimal performance and security.*
+*Built with React Native, Expo, and enterprise-grade web technologies.
+Developed with Claude Code AI assistance and Windsurf editor for optimal performance, security, and modern development practices.*